gualpo/best-practices/README.md

 # Best practices in structuring research projects

-This repository documents how to apply good practices in structuring research projects with emphasis on multi-user projects.

-Find more details about project structure on GenomeDK – Best practices (https://genome.au.dk/docs/best-practices/).
+This repository provides a template for good practices in structuring research projects with emphasis on multi-user projects, inspired by GenomeDK – Best practices (https://genome.au.dk/docs/best-practices/).
+Not your style?
+Many alternative templates are available at https://www.cookiecutter.io/templates.

 ## Directory layout